apache/mynewt-site/docs/faq/go_env.md

 ### Step 1: Installing Go
-The latest master branch of newt and newtmgr requires GO version 1.10.3 or higher.
-You can skip this step and proceed to Step 2 if you already have Go version 1.10.3 or higher installed.
+The latest master branch of newt and newtmgr requires GO version 1.10.
+You can skip this step and proceed to Step 2 if you already have Go version 1.10 installed.

 <br>
 #### Installing Go on Mac OS X